 Though they do work with the Nepalese government most of the funding comes from overseas donators.
 The urban preservation projects have been particularly difficult to carry out due to local bureaucracy and privatization.

-Nevertheless the work that has been carried out by the trust throughout the valley has been quite astounding.
 To find more about KVPT and see some of the before and after photographs you can visit them at their office in Patan Durbar Square or http://www.kvptnepal.org/

 The KVPT are not the only organizations trying to preserve the Kathmandu Valley.
 Swayambhunath's recent renovation was also privately funded from overseas donations.